Vestigial Order Melting of a Chiral Atomic Superfluid in a Double-Valley Optical Lattice

-{ Quantum simulations of vestigial orders in multi-orbital superfluids have been attracting continuous research interests in both cold atoms and condensed matter systems, as it provides valuable insights into the high-temperature superconductivity.
-Here, we experimentally investigate thermal phase transitions in a Floquet-engineered double-valley bandstructure realized with ultracold bosonic atoms in a shaken optical lattice.
-The system exhibits both U(1) and time-reversal $\mathbb{Z}_2$ symmetries, and in the ground state, it forms a chiral superfluid with the Bose-Einstein condensation at a single valley.
-By tuning the temperature, we observe a vestigial order melting of the chiral superfluid: first into a paramagnetic superfluid, and then into a normal phase.
-We measure the superfluid and Ising transition temperatures across a range of driving frequencies, and find that the critical temperature of the superfluid transition is always higher than that of Ising transition within the studied frequency range.
-As the frequency approaches the resonance, the Ising transition temperature decreases, while the superfluid transition temperature remains almost unaffected.
-The two phase transitions merge into a single transition at far detuning.
-Our experimental results imply rich quantum many-body physics as an interplay of quantum and thermal fluctuations in periodically driven quantum systems. }
+\author*[1,6]{\fnm{Xiaoji} \sur{Zhou}} \abstract {\bf The interplay of multiple symmetry-breaking channels plays an important role in shaping complex phase diagrams in many-body systems.
+In multicomponent superfluids, this interplay can generate fluctuation-driven vestigial order relevant to unconventional superconductivity.
+Here we investigate thermal phase transitions in a Floquet-engineered double-valley band structure realized with ultracold bosons in a shaken optical lattice.
+The system possesses U(1) and time-reversal $\mathbb{Z}_2$ symmetries, and forms, at low temperature, a chiral superfluid in which Bose-Einstein condensation occurs in a single valley, and the condensate wavefunction develops a real space phase winding.
+Upon heating, the chiral superfluid melts in two steps: first into a time-reversal-symmetric superfluid and then into a normal phase.
+By measuring the superfluid and Ising transition temperatures across a range of driving frequencies, we find that the superfluid transition temperature remains higher than the Ising transition temperature throughout the explored regime.
+Near resonance, the Ising transition temperature is suppressed, whereas the superfluid transition temperature is nearly unchanged; far from resonance, the two transitions merge.
+These results reveal how thermal and quantum fluctuations govern symmetry breaking in periodically driven quantum many-body systems. }